Arundita/2D-Blackhole-Visualization/README.md

 If inside the red area(photon orbit), matter objects get absorbed and die, this is event horizon past which nothing can escape.<br>
 In the red area (photon orbit) only light can orbit as light has no mass, but in the grey area (accretion disk), the matter can also orbit.<br>
 The photon sphere is an unstable orbit, ie eventually all the light particles will either fall in the black hole or spiral out and head off to infinity.<br>
+The matter that has higher weight (than light particles) experience Spaghettification or “noodle effect”.<br>
 <br>

 Working Theory<br>